 - Phenols are used as disinfectants in a variety of settings, including the home, healthcare, laboratories, and industries.

-- The phenol derivatives ortho-phenyl phenol and ortho-benzyl-para-chlorophenol are currently most popular.
+- The phenol derivatives ortho-phenyl phenol and ortho-benzyl-para-chlorophenol are currently the most popular.
 This is due to the fact that they have improvised antimicrobial properties than the parent compound.

 - Their mechanism of action varies with concentration.
 At greater concentrations, phenol acts as a protoplasmic poison that penetrates and disrupts the cell wall, ultimately precipitating the cell proteins.
 On the other hand, phenol with a lower concentration and higher molecular weight leads to the inactivation of essential enzymes and leakage of metabolites from the cell wall.